vcz-fr/Meetup-Notes/meetups/gdg-bdx/2019-01-31_UX-saved-DevOps.md

 - Yellow: Optimism, hopes, dreams, opportunities;
 - Blue: Organization, thinking process, rigorousness, solution.

-The resulting debates are very constructive but the strict rules need a strong arbitration to avoid losing track.
+The resulting debates are very constructive though the strict rules need a strong arbitration to avoid losing track.
 Many, many ideas and visions are exposed during this exercise but in the end, there must be someone or some group that makes the final decision.

 Sometimes, a decision may require some thinking but not a "Six Tinking Hats" level process.
 If you often need to ask yourself "What would X do?", then Personas might be what you are looking for.
 A Persona is a fictional profile representing a target audience.
 This profile can be used to extract the reaction of a member of that target audience through the history of the profile.
 Personas are often your end users, the ones that use applications.
 How would you transpose this concept to the ones developing them?
-Two devs may use the same technologies but in clearly different ways and with different goals in mind with different sets of skills and interests.
-In other words, devs are very sparse.
+Two developers may use the same technologies in a different fashion and with different goals in mind with different sets of skills and interests.
+In other words, developers are very sparse.

 1. Analyze the profiles around you: frontend, backend, CTO, support;
 2. Analyze their ideas and thoughts: interest in DevOps, no interest, intent to participate;
 3. Adapt the categories of a classic Persona sheet to developers: experience, influences, added value.

-Personas are a good way to put yourself in someone else's shoes but adapting a Persona is very difficult.
+Personas are a good way to put yourself in someone else's shoes even though adapting a Persona is very difficult.
 Not only that, it is also hard to think like another kind of technical profile, projecting oneself in another field.
 Personas are almost always a UX thing and never really stuck with developers, which might explain some degree of resistance.

 ## Finally